 The gulf islands and Vancouver Island have always appealed to those who seek a quieter, slower, naturally beautiful lifestyle.
 Artists and artisans, naturalists, healers, shamans, singer/songwriters, visionaries and comedians, schoolteachers, tradespeople, writers of every kind and people with hobby farms – these are examples of whom you might sit beside on BC Ferries.

-Beginning with the Silly Boat Regatta and culminating in the bathtub races at 11am on the following Sunday, the Nanaimo Marine Festival is considered by many residents and returning visitors to be the event of the year.
+Beginning with the Silly Boat Regatta and culminating in the bathtub races on the following Sunday, the Nanaimo Marine Festival is considered by many residents and returning visitors to be the event of the year.
 "There's the marine festival, and all the days in between."
 That kind of thing.

-The International World Championship Bathtub Race (the event around which the Marine Festival revolves) is almost 50 years old.
+The International World Championship Bathtub Race (the event around which the Marine Festival revolves) is over 50 years old.
 No matter what you're into, it's likely you'll find something to entertain you during this exciting Festival.

 The outdoors are a huge part of our cultural identity in Nanaimo.
 The city is spread out along a wide hump of Vancouver Island, between the Gulf of Georgia and the mountainous center of Vancouver Island.
 The result is an amazing variety of outdoor recreation, from diving to mountainbiking to mountaineering and kayaking — there's even world-class spelunking.